 The animated music comedy Central Park, from Bob's Burgers creator Loren Bouchard, has already snared major talents like Josh Gad, Kristen Bell, and Tituss Burgess, among others.
 In it, a family of caretakers who live and work in Central Park end up saving the park and the world.

 Based on William Landay's best-selling legal thriller, Defending Jacob tells the story of a district attorney who must come to terms with the accusation that his 14-year-old son is a murderer.
 Chris Evans, an executive producer on the limited series, plays the father, Andy Barber, while Jacob is portrayed by It star Jaeden Martell.
 Downton Abbey's Michelle Dockery also stars.

 Foundation is based on Isaac Asimov's groundbreaking science-fiction trilogy.
-Josh Friedman, who is working with James Cameron on his Avatar sequel, and David S. Goyer (Batman Begins, The Dark Knight) will executive-produce .
-Goyer will serve as showrunner.
+Jared Harris (Mad Men, Chernobyl) is set to star as mathematical genius Hari Seldon, while Lee Pace (Halt and Catch Fire) will play the Emperor of the Galaxy.
+Josh Friedman, who is working with James Cameron on his Avatar sequel, and David S. Goyer (Batman Begins, The Dark Knight) will executive produce, with Goyer serving as showrunner.

 An official selection of the 2019 Sundance Film Festival and 2019 Toronto International Film Festival, Hala follows a high school senior struggling to balance being a suburban teenager with her traditional Muslim upbringing.

 Ten one-hour documentary episodes offer viewers a never-before-seen look inside the world's most extraordinary homes — and go deep inside the minds of the people who built them.